IntroCSCI/colorvisionproject-Jalvarez78/README.md

-# !!!Replace with your unique project name!!!
+# Hexadecimal Color Value File Converter?

 ## Description

-The main objective of this program is to create a palette with your ammout of colors needed and to minimize problematic color combos.
+The main objective of this program is to create a palette from a set of two colors with your ammout needed and to minimize problematic color combos.

 ### v0.2 Updates

-*Coming soon*
+I fixed an issue with the "type y/n" part of the program.
+I also added new options for the user to pick from.
+I also added two new functions.

 ### v1.0 Updates

-*Coming soon*
+I added a class to organize my functions.
+I also added a new return type and fixed the coding so it's easier to read and removed random semicolons.

 ## Developer